Vedant1206/Personal-HealthCare/Iteration1_documents/i1_worksheet.md

 SOLID
 -----

-Find a SOLID violation in the project of group `(n%16)+1` (group 16 does group 1).
+We could not find a SOLID violation in the project of group 2 because their code is clean and their project is well structured.
-Open an issue in their project with the violation, clearly explaining the SOLID violation - specifying the type, provide a link to that issue.
-Be sure your links in the issues are to **specific commits** (not to `main`, or `develop` as those will be changed).

-Provide a link to the issue you created here.

 Agile Planning
 --------------